betazetadev/merry-christmas-2024/README.md

 - Exploding fireworks 🎆
 - Merry Christmas message with glowing effects ✨
 - Background music and an interactive *"Ho Ho Ho"* sound effect 📢
+- A lighting moon and twinkling stars 🌙✨

 ## 🚀 Features

-- **Interactive animations**: Watch Santa and his reindeer soar across the sky with dynamic snowflakes and fireworks.
+- **Animations**: Watch Santa and his reindeer soar across the sky with dynamic snowflakes and fireworks.
 - **Background Music**: Starts when the user interacts with the screen.
 - **Ho Ho Ho Sound**: Play a spooky 'Ho Ho Ho' sound when tapping the screen again.
 - **Responsive Design**: Full-screen experience optimized for different devices.